-Terminology Acronym Explanation Goal DelaWELL Health Management Program DelaWELL The DelaWELL Health Management Program is designed through the State of Delaware and Aetna to address specific health and wellness needs.
+Terminology Acronym Explanation Goal DelaWELL Health Management Program specific health and wellness needs.
 The program reflects the State's commitment to healthy lifestyles.
-Eligible participants include benefit-eligible employees (state agency, school district, charter school, higher education and participating groups), state non-Medicare eligible pensioners, and their spouses and dependents over the age of 18 who are currently enrolled in a State of Delaware Group Health Plan.
-While there are no cash incentives (the reward is good health) for participation, and participation in DelaWell is voluntary, it is strongly encouraged.
-Through wellness and disease management programs, DelaWELL aims to help participants become more involved in their health and make real health improvements.
+Eligible participants include benefit-eligible employees (state agency, school district, charter school, higher education Through wellness and disease management programs, DelaWELL aims to help participants become more involved in their health and make real health improvements.
 By encouraging participants to be proactive about wellness, engage in preventive care, control chronic conditions, and be a wise health care consumer, the State hopes to control health care costs.
-Health Information Exchange HIE The electronic movement of health-related information among organizations which allows doctors, nurses, pharmacists, other health care providers and patients to appropriately access and securely share a patient's vital medical information electronically-improving the speed, quality, safety and cost of patient care.
+Health Information Exchange The electronic movement of health-related information among organizations which allows doctors, nurses, pharmacists, other health care providers and patients to appropriately access and securely share a patient's vital medical information electronically-improving the speed, quality, safety and cost of patient care.
 To allow health care professionals to collaborate in delivering the best possible care to patients.
 This electronic collaboration can improve the completeness of patient's records, (which can have a big effect on care), as past history, current medications and other information is jointly reviewed during visits.
-Healthy Neighborhood Campaign n/a A program supported by the Delaware Center for Health Innovation (DCHI) that will design and implement locally tailored solutions to some of the State's most pressing health needs including: healthy lifestyles, maternal and child health, mental health and addiction, and chronic disease and prevention.
-The State has been split up into ten Healthy Neighborhoods and three local Healthy Neighborhoods councils will be launched during 2016.
-To bring local communities together to harness the collective resources of all of the organizations in their community to enable healthy behavior, improve prevention, and enable better access to primary care for their residents.
+Healthy Neighborhood Campaign health needs including: healthy lifestyles, maternal and To bring local communities together to harness the collective resources of all of the organizations in their community to enable healthy behavior, improve prevention, and enable better access to primary care for their residents.